Study reports 62 percent of midmarket, B2B sellers planning an ecommerce purchase intend to adopt an integrated solution

 SAN MATEO, Calif.—July 7, 2016—NetSuite Inc. (NYSE: N), the industry’s leading provider of cloud financials / ERP and omnichannel commerce software suites, today announced that 62 percent of midmarket, business sellers considering their next ecommerce investment, plan to purchase a unified, single-stack solution for their ecommerce and back-office systems such as ERP, CRM, and inventory/order management, according to a study from Forrester Consulting commissioned by NetSuite.
 Survey respondents ranked better customer experience, improved cost savings and the agility to remain competitive as top reasons for migrating customers to their ecommerce channel.

 The study, “Tomorrow’s Midmarket B2B eCommerce Will Take Place in the Cloud,” is the first of its kind to examine how midmarket, B2B sellers are responding to shifting customer preferences to engage and transact online.
-The study also found that most of these companies still use legacy, standalone ecommerce technology, which can limit their market agility and their ability to fulfill omnichannel customer expectations in the ever-changing world of the B2B buyer.
+The study also found that most of these companies still use legacy, standalone ecommerce technology, which can limit their market agility and their ability to fulfil omnichannel customer expectations in the ever-changing world of the B2B buyer.

 The study found that many midmarket, B2B sellers say their ecommerce solutions have contributed to their growth in sales, new customer acquisitions and improved customer relationships.
 Businesses that adopted a single, unified solution to run their ecommerce and back-office systems reported experiencing even greater benefits.
 They were 19 percent more likely to say their ecommerce solution improved cross-sell and upsell revenue, and 14 percent more likely to credit their ecommerce solution with improving their overall profitability per customer.
 The B2B companies that adopted cloud-based, unified solutions did so to implement more quickly, reduce costs relative to on-premise systems, gain the agility to better respond to fast-changing market conditions, and scale more efficiently to help grow their business.